FatemehEngqvist/database/Day02/README.md

 ```

-In the following we report some queries on the database
+In the following we experiment some queries on the database

 ### List students and the exams they take
 ```SQL